-The OSC can establish Scrutiny Panels made up of non-Cabinet Councillors, to carry out in-depth, time-limited reviews on a particular issue, policy or service provided by the Council or other local bodies.
+The OSC can establish scrutiny panels to carry out in-depth, time-limited reviews on a particular issue, policy or service provided by the Council or other local bodies.

-· Individual decisions made by regulatory Committees i.e. Planning, Licensing and Standards Committees.
+· Individual decisions made by regulatory committees i.e. Planning and Licensing Committees.

 Getting involved in scrutiny gives you an opportunity to tell us what issues are important to you and to help make a difference.

-You can suggest a topic by filling in a Scrutiny Suggestion eForm.
+You can suggest a topic by contacting your ward councillor.